mtpbzz/gridster/README.md

 ## Notes

-* An A* algorithm would actually be a faster approach, although BFS is potential morew thorough.
+* An A* algorithm would actually be a faster approach, although BFS is potential more thorough.
 * I decided to implement a basic Breadth-first search from scratch rather than use a library to help improve my knowledge around this type of algorithm.
 * Testing is currently non existent.
 I'd add these with using mocha / jest.